Gary Bettman: 2004–05 lockout

 By the end of the deal in 2004, the owners were claiming that player salaries had grown far faster than revenues, and that the league as a whole lost over US$300 million in 2002–03.

 As a result, on September 15, 2004, Bettman announced that the owners again locked the players out prior to the start of the 2004–05 season.
 Five months later, Bettman announced the cancellation of the entire season:

 The NHL therefore became the first North American professional sports league to cancel an entire season because of a labor stoppage, and the second league to cancel a postseason (the first being Major League Baseball, which lost its postseason in 1994 due to a strike).

 As in 1994, the owners' position was predicated around the need for a salary cap.
 In an effort to ensure solidarity amongst the owners, the league's governors voted to give Bettman the right to unilaterally veto any union offer as long as he had the backing of just eight owners.
-The players initially favored luxury tax system, and a 5% rollback on player salaries—later increased to 24 percent.
+The players initially favored a luxury tax system, and a 5% rollback on player salaries—later increased to 24 percent.
 As the threat of a canceled season loomed, the players agreed to accept a salary cap, but the two sides could not come to terms on numbers before the deadline expired.

-Following the cancellation of the season, negotiations progressed quickly, as a revolt within the union led to National Hockey League Players Association president Trevor Linden and senior director Ted Saskin taking negotiations over from executive director Bob Goodenow.
+Following the cancellation of the season, negotiations progressed quickly, as a revolt within the union led to National Hockey League Players' Association president Trevor Linden and senior director Ted Saskin taking negotiations over from executive director Bob Goodenow.
 Goodenow would resign from the NHLPA in July 2005.
 By early July, the two sides had agreed to a new collective bargaining agreement.
 The deal featured a hard salary cap, linked to a fixed percentage of league revenues, a 24% rollback on salaries, and free agency beginning after seven years of service.
 After being panned as one of the worst managers in business in 2004 for canceling the season, Bettman was lauded as one of the best in 2005 for his role in bringing "cost certainty" to the NHL.